Uvalde County License Hearing Guide

 - Fees: Check the Texas DPS website for the current reinstatement fee.

 - SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility required by the state for high-risk drivers.
-You will likely need to maintain SR-22 insurance for a period of time after your license is reinstated.
+You will likely need to maintain SR-22 insurance for a specified period, typically two to three years, after your license is reinstated.

 Special Programs